-Supreme Court grants bail to Teesta Setalvad, sets aside Gujarat HC order
+Supreme Court grants bail to Teesta Setalvad, says Gujarat HC order was ‘perverse’

-The High Court had asked the activist to surrender immediately in a case linked to 2002 riots.
+On July 1, the High Court had asked the activist to surrender immediately in a case linked to 2002 riots.

 The Supreme Court on Wednesday granted regular bail to activist Teesta Setalvad in a case of alleged fabrication of evidence in relation to the 2002 Gujarat riots.

-A bench of Justices BR Gavai, AS Bopanna and Dipankar Datta also set aside an order of the Gujarat High Court rejecting her plea for regular bail and asking her to surrender immediately on July 1.

-The three-judge bench said that the findings in the High Court judgement were “totally perverse” and “contradictory”, Live Law reported.
+The court set aside an order of the Gujarat High Court rejecting her plea for regular bail and asking her to surrender immediately on July 1, saying that it was “totally perverse” and “contradictory”, reported Live Law.

-They noted that a chargesheet has been filed in the case against Setalvad and that her custodial interrogation is not necessary.
+A bench of Justices BR Gavai, AS Bopanna and Dipankar Datta noted that a chargesheet has been filed in the case against Setalvad and that her custodial interrogation is not necessary.

-“The already surrendered passport of the appellant [Setalwad] will be in the custody of session court,” the Supreme Court said in its order.
+“The already surrendered passport of the appellant [Setalvad] will be in the custody of session court,” the Supreme Court said in its order.
 “The appellant shall not make any attempt to influence witnesses and shall stay away from them.”

+During the hearing, Justice Gavai raised questions over the motives and timing of Setalvad’s arrest, reported NDTV.

+“What were you doing till 2022?” he asked the prosecution.
+“What investigation have you done from June 24 and June 25 that you decided she has done something so heinous as to warrant her arrest?”

+Setalvad and Sreekumar’s bail pleas were rejected by the sessions court on July 30, after which they approached the High Court.

+Setalvad later moved to the Supreme Court after objecting to a long gap between the hearings in the High Court.
+She was granted interim bail on September 2.
+On November 25, Sreekumar also secured interim bail for two months from the Gujarat High Court.

-On July 1, Justice Nirzar Desai of the Gujarat High Court had denied regular bail to Setalvad, claiming that she had attempted to unsettle a democratically-elected government and tarnish the image of Prime Minister Narendra Modi.
+In the July 1 judgement, Justice Nirzar Desai of the Gujarat High Court had claimed that Setalvad had attempted to unsettle a democratically-elected government and tarnish the image of Prime Minister Narendra Modi.

 However, hours later in a special late-night hearing, Justices Gavai, Bopanna and Datta had stayed the High Court order for a week.
 The bench added that when the Supreme Court had granted the activist interim bail on September 2, it had noted that she was entitled to special protection as a woman under the provisions of the Code of Criminal Procedure.